Grand Tour of Egypt: Cairo, Pyramids of Giza & Nile River Cruise

 Transfer to the airport to board your flight home or extend your trip with a relaxing, resort-style sojourn on the shores of the Red Sea.
 And yes, you’ll want to dive right in.

-Extension to Red Sea
+Red Sea extension

 You won't want to skip a chance to reminisce over your journey through Egypt's monuments while relaxing seaside.
 Extend your trip to the Red Sea resort city of Hurghada, renowned for its colorful underwater ecosystems and miles of sandy beaches.